 Editing and proofreading are the final changes to your revised drafts.
 Yes, I wrote plural – drafts.
 I often write in Word and will use Track Changes for early drafts.
 It lets me see the original and my revisions without a final decision on the article.

-Since there are no deadlines for many online sites, you have time to work on your craft, and that means multiple drafts for most of us who take writing seriously.
+Since there are no deadlines for many online sites, you have time to work on your craft, which means multiple drafts for most of us who take writing seriously.
 There is a simple formula – write well, edit better.
-For a comprehensive listing of grammar rules and guidelines, the Guide to Grammar and Writing and Principles of Composition lists over 400 easily corrected writing mistakes.
+Unsure how to edit?
+The Guide to Grammar and Writing and Principles of Composition lists over 400 quickly corrected writing mistakes.
 Another site to consider is Grammarly which also checks style, clarity, and engagement.

-In editing, you cannot depend on Word’s spell check to find all of the annoying problems.
+You cannot depend on Word’s spell check to find all of the annoying problems when you’re editing.
 While it is a good beginning, it is limited.
 For instance, it will not catch homophones, such as: